 A few driver improvement courses that are DMV-approved we can recommend are the following:

 b) AA Driving Academy: 703-478-6800; and

 Upon completion, keep your driver improvement certificate and give it to your Attorney.
 Your Attorney will use the certificate of completion in Court to help get your reckless driving charge reduced.

 As a part of our zealous representation in reckless driving cases, we like to present our clients in the best possible light.
 While not helpful in every type of case, a person's employment or school transcript can go a long way.
 In addition, current or prior community involvement may be very helpful in cases.
 When we have high speed cases and the prosecutor or Judge is focused on the speed of the reckless driving charge at hand, it is important to remind the court of the contributions the client has made and will make in the future.
 Certainly, one mistake should not follow an individual for the rest of their lives, right?

 To get your speedometer calibrated, go to any service station that does them.
-After the calibration, you should receive a notarized calibration document that shows the actual reading versus the dynometer reading.
+We recommend M&M Collision or Advance Automotive in Fairfax County.
+After the calibration, you should receive a notarized calibration document that shows the actual reading versus the dynamometer reading.
 Many times, due to a vehicle's age and mileage, the speedometer does not accurately reflect the true speed of the vehicle.

 (vi) Determining Speed: § 46.2-882

 The calibration of the Radar, Lidar, or speedometer device used to stop the defendant can be challenged.
 Typical objections rest on whether a calibration of the device was was done within the past six months.
 Additionally, was the individual who did the calibration who signed the certificate in court?
 Finally, if the calibration is a copy, is it considered a “true copy” within the meaning of the Code?

 (vii) Improper Driving: § 46.2-869